Bennington College: 2000s and 2010s

 As of 2015, the college reports a total enrollment of 755 students with steady increases in quality student applications.
 Bennington College appeared on the Princeton Review's 2018 Best Northeastern Colleges List, which includes the schools that it considers "academically outstanding and well worth consideration in your college search".
 Bennington also appeared on Princeton's "Green Schools" list.
 Notably, Bennington was also featured in a 2016 article by Forbes as one of "Tomorrow's Hot Colleges" highlighting the institution's recent flourishing "under bold, entrepreneurial leadership".

 In 2015 Bennington College announced a $5 million gift from the Helen Frankenthaler Foundation.
 The largest single gift ever awarded by the foundation has helped establish the Helen Frankenthaler Fund for the Visual Arts and provides support for all aspects of the school's visual arts program including curricula, facilities, programs, and faculty.
 In recognition of the gift, the visual arts wing of the college's 120,000-square-foot arts facility was renamed the Helen Frankenthaler Visual Arts Center.

 In October 2016 the faculty adopted an open-access policy to make its scholarship publicly accessible online.

 In the summer of 2020, the board of trustees announced that Laura Walker would be the next college president.

+In 2021 the director of campus security resigned after hiring a white supremacist to the campus safety staff.

+Bennington College has an acceptance rate of 45%.